faisalfs10x/faisalfs10x.github.io/_posts/THM/2020-07-12-thm_linuxprivesc.md

 ---
 layout: single
-title: Linux Privilege Escalation
+title: Linux privesc write-up
-excerpt: "In order to gain root shell, we need to escalate our privilege from local user to root to have best permission on the current system.
-Privilege escalation could be exploit by different techniques depending on how the linux system is configured by system admin.
-Here, we can learn different techniques to obtain root shell."
+excerpt: "Tabby is a linux box rate as easy.
+We need to get `/etc/tomcat9/tomcat-users.xml` file to collect credential through LFI.
+Then, we could upload WAR file to victim to gain initial shell.
+To move into ash shell, we have to crack the backup zip file.
+To escalate into root, we could abusing lxd group membership to obtain root privilege."
-date: 2020-07-12
+date: 2020-07-11
 classes: wide
 header:
   teaser: /asset/htbwriteup/linux/tabby/intro.png
   teaser_home_page: true
   icon: /assets/hackthebox.webp
 categories:
-  - linux privesc
+  - hackthebox
-permalink: /htb/linuxprivesc
+permalink: /htb/htbTabby
-tags: [ linux, privesc, Kernel Exploits, Stored Passwords, Weak File Permission, SSH Keys,Abusing Intended Functionality,Sudo (Shell Escaping),Sudo (LD_PRELOAD),SUID (Shared Object Injection), SUID (Symlinks), SUID (Environment Variables), Cron, NFS Root Squashing ]
+tags: [ lxd, WAR, Tomcat9, fcrackzip ]

 ---